Lulamile99/Lulamile99/README.md

 - 👋 Hi, I’m Lulamile Plati
-- 🌱 I’m currently learning at UCT
+- 🌱 I’m currently studying at UCT
 - 📫 You can reach me at lulabenni45@gmail.com

 <!---